MinusKube/SmartInvs/README.md

 ## TODO
 * Add some Javadocs
+* Allow to use the API without having to use it as a plugin

 ## Issues
 If you have a problem with the API, or you want to request a feature, make an issue [here](https://github.com/MinusKube/SmartInvs/issues).